 Fractional marketplaces take a cut

-- 10 to 20% revenue share or listing fees cut directly into your margins on an engagement model that already has a natural ceiling.
+- They take a share of your economics.
+Most marketplaces charge a revenue share or listing fees that cut directly into your margins on an engagement model that already has a natural ceiling.

 - No differentiation.
-You are competing against every other fractional CMO or CTO in your category, and the only differentiator is your profile.
+You compete against every other fractional CMO or CTO in your category, and the only differentiator is your profile.

 - Platform dependency.
 You are building on rented land.
-The marketplace controls pricing, visibility, and client access.
+The marketplace controls visibility and client access.

 These platforms can supplement deal flow.
 They should not be your primary channel.